 Boost Your WiFi with a Range Extender

 The Wi-Fi box may be installed towards the back of your place and the further you go towards the front of the house, the worse the signal.
-If I try to do much more than check email in my front room, it takes forever.
+If you try to do much more than check email, it takes forever.
 Streaming YouTube or Netflix is out of the question.

 Fortunately, this is why they make wireless Wi-Fi range extenders.
 These are small boxes that can extend the range of your Wi-Fi signal by boosting it and retransmitting it.

 What to buy

 If you aren't especially tech savvy, you'll want to stay away from extenders that require you to fiddle around with its internal settings through a web browser.
 Watch out for any product that comes with a CD or software.

 The easiest set up is if both your Wi-Fi box and the expander have WPS (Wi-Fi Protected Setup).
 Pushing the WPS buttons on both your Wi-Fi box and your extender at the same time allows the systems to talk to each other and take care of the setup without you having to muck around with the settings.

 Match the frequency

 Is your Wi-Fi box running on a 2.4 or 5Ghz band?
 Make sure the extender matches.
 If you have a choice, boosting a 2.4Gz signal will go further, but boosting the short-range 5Ghz signal will be stronger.
 Dual-band extenders cover both.

 Signal strength indicator

 How do you know where to put your extender for the best signal boost?
 Too close to your Wi-Fi box and you won't get the best coverage.
 Go too far and the weakened signal won't do you any good.
 Look for extenders that give an indication of signal strength so you can find just the right spot.

 That's all there is to it.
 With a repeater in place, you can be streaming music in your garage or checking Facebook on the porch in no time.
 But what if an extender can't get the Wi-Fi to the room you want?
 Then it's time to consider a wired alternative.